 Cats are adept self-groomers and depending on their fur type and diet, might not require a lot of intervention from you to keep them clean and healthy when it comes to their self-care routines.
 However, there are a few jobs that they just can’t do on their own, like cleaning their ears.

-Ear cleaning may not be the first job that comes to mind when you think about grooming your cat at home but can be easily incorporated into their grooming routine.
+Why should you clean your cats ears?
+Ear cleaning may not be the first job that comes to mind when you think about grooming your cat at home but routine ear maintenance can help prevent or identify other health issues.

 Signs of a Bigger Problem